 When natural disasters affect a town, its inhabitants are forced to migrate.
-A tsunami, an earthquake, the eruption of a volcano, or even the rise of the sea level, can be factors that threaten the safety of people.
+A tsunami, an earthquake, the eruption of a volcano, or even the rise of the sea level can threaten people’s safety.
 Due to this insecurity, the towns are evicted and are considered ghost towns.

 - Human Causes

-In some cases, the inhabitants of a town migrate to nearby cities that have better conditions and quality of life.
-Either for job opportunities, better housing, or the development of the town.
+In some cases, the inhabitants of a town migrate to nearby cities with better conditions and quality of life.
+Either for job opportunities, better housing, or the town’s development.

-Some ghost towns, due to their importance in history, are considered as national heritage.
-Some architectures and constructions are a clear sign of the time when the town was abandoned.
+Due to their importance in history, some ghost towns are considered national heritage.
+Some architectures and constructions indicate the time when the town was abandoned.

 However, other abandoned towns are for sale in the United States.
-You have to consider what you would like to do with the city and base your search on that.
+You must consider what you want to do with the city and base your search on that.
 Still, banks rarely approve a loan for this type of property.

-Brent Underwood is someone who fairly recently (almost two years ago as of this writing) purchased a ghost town with some investment partners.
-He purchased Cerro Gordo, CA. Cerro Gordo was established in 1865 and went on the be the most prosperous silver mine in California’s history.
+Brent Underwood is someone who fairly recently (almost three years ago as of this writing) purchased a ghost town with some investment partners.
+He purchased Cerro Gordo, CA. Cerro Gordo was established in 1865 and became the most prosperous silver mine in California’s history.
 At its peak, over 4,500 miners called Cerro Gordo home.
 Nearly $500 million worth of minerals were pulled from the hills.

-Brent has spent the past 18 months living in Cerro Gordo and doing all he can to restore the ghost town, and breathe life back into it in hopes that others can come to visit and enjoy the past.
+Brent has spent the past 18 months living in Cerro Gordo and doing all he can to restore the ghost town and breathe life back into it in hopes that others can visit and enjoy the past.

 - Plymouth, Montserrat

 It is located on an island in the Lesser Antilles.
-The reason Plymouth is a ghost town is because of a volcanic eruption from the Soufrière Hills.
+Plymouth is a ghost town because of a volcanic eruption from the Soufrière Hills.
 Visits to the city will depend on how safe the trip is, as the volcano is still active.